Tutor Resources

 Explore below for more information about becoming a literacy tutor with TALC.
 Questions are always welcome at tacoma.literacy@gmail.com.

-• Training for new tutors is provided for a nominal fee and consists of an in person portion and an online portion.
+Training for new tutors is provided for a nominal fee and consists of an in person portion and an online portion.
+The fee helps cover a some of the cost of the books you will receive, tuition for the online course, and background checks.
+The in-person instruction is provided by our existing volunteers.
 You will receive guidance, instruction, ideas, materials, and experience in tutoring adult English Language Learners and Adult Basic Education learners.

 The in person portion is held at Community of Christ Church, 6912 40th St W., University Place, WA.